Capstone-Projects-2024-Spring/project-smartweights/documentation/docs/testing/integration-testing.md

 - The user navigates to the virtual pet store.
 - The app displays cosmetics by category for the user to inspect.
 - The user sees each cosmetic’s price and clicks the buy button on the desired cosmetic.
-- The user has enough currency for the transaction, so the cosmetic is removed from the store and placed into the user’s virtual pet inventory.
+- The user has enough currency for the transaction, so the cosmetic is no longer purchaseable and placed into the user’s virtual pet inventory.
 - The price of the cosmetic is deducted from the user’s total currency.

 </details>